Talcum Powder Products Linked to Ovarian Cancer

 The first case-control study linking regular talc use to ovarian cancer was published in 1982.
 A 2016 study confirmed that genital talc use was associated with an increased risk of ovarian cancer.
 Dr. Daniel W. Cramer of Harvard University, the leading author of the 2016 study, testified in court in 2013 that he believes regular talc use could a contributing factor in as many as 10,000 ovarian cancer cases every year.

 Johnson & Johnson Facing Lawsuits Over Talcum Powder Products

 Thousands of women have come forward to seek damages against J&J for their failure to warn consumers about the potential health risks of their talcum powder products.
-In 2016, J&J has lost two landmark talcum powder cases where plaintiffs were awarded a total of $127 million in damages.
+J&J has lost multiple landmark talcum powder cases where plaintiffs were awarded millions in damages.

-In February of 2016, a jury in St. Louis awarded $72 million in damages to the estate of a woman who died of ovarian cancer following regular genital talc use.
+February 2016, a jury in St. Louis awarded $72 million in damages to the estate of a woman who died of ovarian cancer following regular genital talc use.

 In all of these cases, juries found a clear link between regular use of talcum powder on the genital area and ovarian cancer.
 Now, more than 1,200 lawsuits are now pending against J&J for their failure to warn women about the health risks of long-term genital talcum powder use.